AirGuanZ/cuj/README.md

 The above codes define a CUJ function `add_float`, which returns the sum of two given floating point numbers.

-`$float a, $float b` means this CUJ function receives two arguments of `float` type, where `$float` is a CUJ representation of `float`, allowing CUJ to trace what happened to these two arguments.
+`f32 a, f32 b` means this CUJ function receives two arguments of `float` type, where `f32` is a CUJ representation of `float`, allowing CUJ to trace what happened to these two arguments.

 Note that the functor returns `void`, even if it defines a CUJ function which returns `float`.
 Instead, the return value type of CUJ function is specified by the template argument of `to_callable`, and the real `return` statement is replaced with CUJ's `$return`.

-All variables, operators and statements contained in the defined CUJ function are replaced with their CUJ representations.
+All variables, operators and statements contained in the defined CUJ function are replaced with their corresponding CUJ representations (`float` -> f32, for example).
 CUJ constructs the function body by tracing operations on these representations.
 We will see more examples later.

 There are some variants of `to_callable`: